dartmouth-cs98/hack-a-thing-2-erika-kristie/README.md

 Some webpages are much easier to webscrape than others, how to build a Flask Backend and connect it with a frontend, more about HTML tags and styling, a little bit about AJAX (tried and it didn't work).

 ## How does this hack inspire you or relate to your possible project ideas?
-Webscraping is a valuable tool if done right since it basically makes the a website your dataset.
+Webscraping is a valuable tool if done right since it basically makes any website your dataset.

 ## What didn't work

 Tried to use AJAX on a plain HTML file instead of building out a backend, but ultimately found it was not only better but also easier to make a Flask backend!
 Also tried to use BeautifulSoup to scrape Amazon at first but found that Wikipedia's tags and HTML is much more friendly to work with.
 Our search also only works if the user inputs the movie in the same format as the corresponding wikipedia page's header/url.

 ## Local setup instructions